Comparison

 2. Teotihuacan (near Mexico City): best for scale and access

-The Avenue of the Dead and two massive pyramids, an hour from the capital.
-Unbeatable for a day trip.
-The honest downside: climbing the Pyramid of the Sun and the Moon has been closed to protect them, so it’s a walking-and-gawking visit now, not a climbing one.
-Enormous, exposed, and hot by midday.
-First entry, hat, and water.
+• The honest downside: climbing the Pyramid of the Sun and the Moon has been closed to protect the structures, so this is now a walking-and-gawking visit, not a climbing one.
+It’s also enormous, exposed, and brutally hot by midday with almost no shade.

 3. Chichen Itza (Yucatan): most famous, most crowded